Israel strikes high-rises in Gaza City, ahead of cabinet meeting to discuss risk of ground operation to hostages | News Channel 3-12

 The Palestinian health ministry said Sunday that 64,871 people had been killed in Gaza since Israeli military operations began after Hamas’ attack on Israel in October 2023 – and 164,610 had been injured.

-Israel’s escalating assault on Gaza City came as Rubio arrived in the country for discussions about the war and the hostages.
+Israel’s escalating assault on Gaza City came as US Secretary of State Marco Rubio arrived in the country for discussions about the war and the hostages.
 On Sunday, he visited the Western Wall in the Old City of Jerusalem with Netanyahu and US Ambassador to Israel Mike Huckabee.

 Rubio is scheduled to officially meet Netanyahu on Monday.
 The Israeli leader is expected to raise his government’s potential West Bank annexation plans with Rubio, according to three Israeli sources.